How to Make Atole Blanco (Inspired by Oaxaca)

 by Lola Dweck

-This traditional Mexican atole blanco is inspired by Oaxaca, where drinks like atole are still made with dried corn kernels and are simply the best!
+This traditional Mexican atole blanco is inspired by Oaxaca, where drinks like atole are still made with traditional tools and ingredients and are simply the best!
+This simplified recipe captures all of the flavor, with easy-to-find ingredients.

 5 from 3 votes